TTKHScriptPoetry/KUbootcamp_Challenge_10_Employee_Tracker/README.md

 ##### Project Description:
 -----------------------------------------------------------------------------------------------------------
-#####  NODE JS Command line based application to save and extract data per SQL querries.
-We are expect to use MySQL2 to establislhed connection to Mysql,  and ran numerous of querries built from scratch utilizing from simple CRUD operation to a litle more advanced scripts to extract what need to be displayed regarding employee and department of a company.
+#####  This is another NODE JS Command Line based application that is buit to save and extract data per SQL queries.
+We are expect to use MySQL2 to establislhed connection to Mysql, and ran numerous of queries built from scratch utilizing from simple CRUD operations to a litle more advanced scripts to extract what need to be displayed regarding employees and departments of a company.
+This is our little effor to build a non-web Content Management System that fully utilizes Inquirer package.
 -----------------------------------------------------------------------------------------------------------